Advanced Level

 in Natural Light

-You'll also develop an eye for finding the best lighting and locations, learning to spot and avoid elements that might seem appealing at first glance but can create challenges for achieving professional looking images.
+You will be guided to create portfolio-worthy images with a professional model, and develop an eye for finding the best lighting and locations, learning to spot and avoid elements that might seem appealing at first glance but can create challenges for achieving professional looking images.

 This class is all about helping you grow as a photographer and build confidence in your ability to create stunning portraits anywhere.